WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (type_u1* = []), then:
   a.
 Return [].
 2. Let type'* :: [type] be type_u1*.
-3. Assert: Due to validation, type is of the case TYPE.
+3. Assert: Due to validation, type is TYPE.
 4. Let (TYPE rectype) be type.
 5. Let deftype'* be $alloctypes(type'*).
 6. Let x be |deftype'*|.